 (…existing texts…..)

-An AP MLD shall buffer an MMPDU (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) (#16099)that is intended for a non-AP STA affiliated with a non-AP MLD when all non-AP STAs affiliated with the non-AP MLD are in power save mode.
+An AP MLD shall buffer a bufferable(#15543) MMPDU (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) (#16099)that is intended for a non-AP STA affiliated with a non-AP MLD when all non-AP STAs affiliated with the non-AP MLD are in power save mode.
 In this case, the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD shall be set to 1.
 An AP MLD shall not buffer a TPC Request frame or a Link Measurement Request frame.

 (…existing texts…..)

-If a buffered BU is an MMPDU that is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another non-AP STA (other than the intended non-AP STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry (#16103)the MLO Link Information element to determine the intended destination non-AP STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the intended STA(#16839))).
+For an AP MLD, if(#18164) a buffered BU is an MMPDU that is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), and if it is transmitted on a link where another non-AP STA (other than the intended non-AP STA) affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry (#16103)the MLO Link Information element to determine the intended destination non-AP STA affiliated with the non-AP MLD (see 35.3.14.2 (Identification of the intended STA(#16839))).

-NOTE—If a buffered MMPDU is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), the MMPDU does not carry information in the frame body to determine the intended destination non-AP STA affiliated with the non-AP MLD or does not have correct content to be transmitted to another non-AP STA affiliated with a non-AP MLD, and the MMPDU needs to be transmitted due to reception of a PS-Poll frame or a U-APSD trigger frame from another non-AP STA affiliated with an associated non-AP MLD that is in power save mode, then the MMPDU needs to be discarded.
+NOTE—For an AP MLD, if(#18164) a buffered MMPDU is intended for one non-AP STA affiliated with a non-AP MLD (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)), the MMPDU does not carry information in the frame body to determine the intended destination non-AP STA affiliated with the non-AP MLD or does not have correct content to be transmitted to another non-AP STA affiliated with a non-AP MLD, and the MMPDU needs to be transmitted due to reception of a PS-Poll frame or a U-APSD trigger frame from another non-AP STA affiliated with an associated non-AP MLD that is in power save mode, then the MMPDU needs to be discarded.

 (…existing texts…..)